macloo/python-adv-web-apps/docs/flask_db1.rst

 You’ll *connect* your Flask app to an existing SQL database.
 Connecting will require your own database username and database password, *unless* using SQLite.

 .. note:: You *can* create the SQL database using Python, but *that is not required.* If you already have a database, all you need to worry about is how to connect it.
 If you *do* use Python to create a SQL database (and that’s an “if,” not a necessity), you will only do it once.
 You don’t create the same database again and again.
-Yes, this seems like a no-brainer — but you need to think about what your code is *doing.*
+Yes, this seems like a no-brainer — but you *do* need to think about what your code is *doing.*

 Your database may have one table, or more than one table.
 That depends on what you need, or the structure of the existing SQL database.
-You’ll need to know the table name(s).
-You’ll need to know the field names (column headings) in each table.
+You’ll need to know the **table name(s).** You’ll need to know the **field names** (column headings) in each table.

 Your app might only *read from* your SQL database.
 You can write SQL queries to accomplish this — using Flask-SQLAlchemy commands to do so.
 Note that you won’t write a straightforward SQL query.
 Here is an example of Flask-SQLAlchemy syntax: